rtoal/ple/gdscript/README.md

 ```
 godot -s top_ten_scorers.gd < ../test/wnba_input
 ```

+When you download the file from the downloads page, make sure to rename the file to `godot` or `godot.exe` to be able to run these exact commands shown above.
+Make sure, if needed, to add environmental variables to run the command.

 Running the command `godot` will always open the Godot game engine.
 To avoid this, add the flag `--display-driver headless`.